sambhavmattoo/LCS_Solutions/README.md

 The peak memory usage for 1000 iterations was 230.4  bytes on average.

 Next, I tried to use two libraries, one from here: https://github.com/cceh/suffix-tree and the other from here: https://github.com/ptrus/suffix-trees
 Both use suffix trees to find LCS and have their own functions for computing it.
 Oddly, I found no order of magnitude difference in their speed in comparison to the last of the previous DP solutions, in scope of the present problem.
-The time and speed measuremnts were done the same way as in the last file.
+The time and speed measurements were done the same way as in the last file.
 I observed the first library function to be slightly slower and the last one to be slightly faster than the DP, with much larger memory usage (~10^5 Bytes for the first and ~10^6 for the second).
 Here is a sample output:

 The LCS DP Solution with only one extra storage container.